 By convention, virtual directories for sites are named VirtualDirectory in the file system, like the global and viewer virtual directories.
 If you use a different name for a site's virtual directory, the virtual directory is still referred to as virtualdirectory in URLs-virtual directories for sites are always referred to as virtualdirectory in URLs, no matter what name you have given the folder in the file system.

-In the default Essentials deployment, the URL for a site's virtual directory is:
+For a site with the name LA County in a default Essentials deployment, the URL for a site's virtual directory is: